Ajver/Falling-letters/README.md

 # For mobile users

-You are using phone with out keybord?
+You are using phone without keybord?
 It's no problem!
 You can just click the falling letter with Your finger.
 It's more difficult, but works.

 # Progress